This blog is created by the Panoply Performance Laboratory (PPL).

-Panoply Performance Laboratory (PPL) is a thinktank, organizational entity, lab site (at 104 Meserole St. in Brooklyn) and a flexible ensemble making operas-of-operations, iterative and relational projects, installations, books, conferences, performance art, dance, music, and theater.
-Founded in 2006 by Esther Neff, our work operates through and between cultural activism and devised performance.
+Panoply Performance Laboratory (PPL) is a performance-making project, thinktank, organizational entity, and former lab site (at 104 Meserole St. in Brooklyn, currently at MARSH in St. Louis, MO.)
+PPL has largely been a flexible ensemble making operas-of-operations, iterative and relational projects, installations, books, conferences, performance art, dance, music, and theater.
+Founded in 2006 by Esther Neff, work operates through and between cultural activism and devised performance.

-Performance art work, operas, theoretical practices, and organizational projects have interfaced with and been supported by various institutions and organizations such as Lower Manhattan Cultural Council (LMCC Swing Space), Brooklyn Arts Council (various grants), LaGuardia Performing Arts Center (LPAC LAB residency), University Settlement (residency), chashama (residency at 42nd Street, various spaces and situations), and most recently via a residency at Salisbury University and John Cage Memorial Park.
+Performance art work, operas, theoretical practices, and organizational projects have interfaced with and been supported by various institutions and organizations such as The Momentary, Lower Manhattan Cultural Council (LMCC Swing Space), Brooklyn Arts Council (various grants), LaGuardia Performing Arts Center (LPAC LAB residency), University Settlement (residency), chashama (residency at 42nd Street, various spaces and situations), and residencies at Salisbury University and John Cage Memorial Park.